lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Increase this duration to at least :math:`500~\text{ps}` to obtain a density value that is comparable with the values given in Ref. :cite:`wu2006flexible`.

-..  container:: justify

 If needed, you can |download_H2O.data| the water reservoir I have equilibrated and use it to continue with the tutorial.

 .. |download_H2O.data| raw:: html